LucyMaber/scispacy/README.md

 Note: We strongly recommend that you use an isolated Python environment (such as virtualenv or conda) to install scispacy.
 Take a look below in the "Setting up a virtual environment" section if you need some help with this.
-Additionally, scispacy uses modern features of Python and as such is only available for **Python 3.6 or greater**.
+Additionally, scispacy uses modern features of Python and as such is only available for **Python 3.9 through 3.13**.

 #### Setting up a virtual environment